flyx/OpenCLAda/README.md

 [AMD APP SDK](http://developer.amd.com/SDKS/AMDAPPSDK/Pages/default.aspx)).

-[OpenGLAda](https://github.com/flyx86/openglada) is required for OpenCL's cl_gl extension.
-This should be an optional dependency, however it currently is required.
+[OpenGLAda](https://github.com/flyx86/openglada) is required for OpenCL's cl_gl extension (you can compile OpenCLAda with the cl_gl extension, so that you do not need OpenGLAda, see below).
 If you don't have OpenGLAda installed, just download its source and make sure the path to `opengl.gpr` is included in the `ADA_PROJECT_PATH` environment variable.
 To compile the tests, you also need the [GLFW library](http://www.glfw.org/), as the tests use the GLFW wrapper included in OpenGLAda.